CatalaLang/catala/README.md

     make atom_en

 You can now reload Atom and check that you have syntax highlighting on any `.catala` file.

-### Pygments

-Pygments is a Python-based versatile lexer for various programming languages.
-To use a version of Pygments augmented with the Catala plugin, you need to enter from the root of the repository

-    make pygments

-This will execute the
-script `syntax_highlighting/fr/pygments/set_up_pygments.sh` and `syntax_highlighting/en/pygments/set_up_pygments.sh`.

-These scripts assumes a `python3` executable on tour machine, as well as the `virtualenv` package which you can install using `python3 -m pip install virtualenv` .

-The scripts set up a virtual environement in `syntax_highlighting/fr/pygments/pygments/env` or `syntax_highlighting/en/pygments/pygments/env`, which will contain the modified version of Pygments that has Catala support.
-You can use this virtual environnement with

-    source syntax_highlighting/fr/pygments/pygments/env/bin/activate

-or

-    source syntax_highlighting/en/pygments/pygments/env/bin/activate

-The `pigmentize` executable, used for instance by the `minted` LaTeX package, will now point to the Catala-enabled version inside the virtual environment.

 ## Contributing